cosmos/ibc/docs/IBC_ARCHITECTURE.md

 ### Architecture of IBC

+> This is an overview of the architecture of IBC.
+For the design rationale behind the protocol, see [here](./WHY_IBC.md).

 In plain English, with definitions

-For the design rationale behind IBC, see ["Why IBC?"](./WHY_IBC.md)

 ### Definitions